Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Database of Restricted Zones and Flight Paths

-Would create a statewide database of restricted UAS zones and flight paths, with penalties for operating UAS in restricted zones.
-Tied to HB 5322.
+Would create a statewide database of drone-restricted zones and flight paths, with penalties for operating UAS in designated restricted zones.

 Last action: May 12, 2026